advoid/advoid.net/index.md

 <p>advoid is a device for blocking ad, tracking, malware sites based on DNS blacklisting. advoid just blocks a domain name by setting the IP address of that domain to advoid itself.
 Browsing the web will become faster and more exciting because of banned advertising on websites.</p>

+<h2>Features</h2>

+* A mostly ad free internet browsing experience.
+* Full speed access to the internet is not limited by advoid.
+Traffic is not routed thru advoid.
+* No delay because of content inspection.
+* Pageload speedup because of request minimizing.
+* No impact on HTTPS browsing.
+* Black- and whitelisting of hosts.

+<h2>Operational area</h2>

+<p>advoid is designed for home and small office use. advoid will easily do it's job for about 5 to 10 connected LAN clients.
+It's not easy to say how many clients are supported.
+It depends on the the "surf" behavior of each user.</p>

 <h3>How does it work?</h3>

 <p>There are people around the world wide web who provide /etc/hosts files for archieving the same goal.
 These hosts files could be imported into advoid to provide a DNS service in your local area network for blacklisting domains -- For all devices in your network.
 Thats all.
 Not more, not less... ;)</p>